 1. The crews began "sweeping" the Township on Wednesday, September 8th

-2. The crews will continue sweeping the Township until all debris has been collected.
+2. The crews will continue sweeping the Township until a later-established date.

-3. The collections will include ALL debris: vegetative, electronics, large appliances, hazardous waste, construction debris, and household garbage.
+3. The collections will include ALL debris: vegetative, electronics, large appliances, construction debris, and household garbage.

 4. The debris collection will take place in the ENTIRE TOWNSHIP, not just in the areas previously marked as the "affected area."

 Along with the outlined details below, please see this graphic for guidelines.

 1. The crews will work seven (7) days/week and from sun-up to sun down.

 2. There is no schedule for the collections.
 The crews will start at various locations each day and work their way through the Township.

 3. Anyone with large appliances that need to be collected (refrigerators, washing machines, microwaves, etc.) should call (215) 643-1600 to add your address to the collection list.